getlantern/lantern/README.markdown

 ```go
 func FalseValue() Value
 ```
-FalseValue will return a value represting false.
+FalseValue will return a value representing false.

 It is equivalent to: